 A Time of Remembrance…and Travel

 The long weekend unofficially ushers in the summer season.
 It is also a popular weekend to travel.
 A poll of more than 1,000 people by Vacasa found 31% plan to travel for Memorial Day.
 2022 booking data by AAA Travel shows reservations for flights, rental cars, cruises and hotels have increased 122% over 2021!

 If you find yourself visiting the beach-town of Muskegon, Michigan this Memorial Day, below is a list of our many military museums, memorial sites and events.

 Civil War Monuments in Hackley Park

 Visit beautiful Hackley Park in Downtown Muskegon.
 Take a stroll around this National Historic Designated Park and view monuments of General Ulysses S. Grant by Artist J. Massey Rhind, William Tecumseh Sherman also by J. Massey Rhind and David Farragut by Artist Charles Niehaus and the Sailors and Soldiers Monument.

 Sailors and Soldiers Monument in Hackley Park

-An LST-1-class tank landing ship originally launched in 1942 and one of only two LSTs to survive in their original configuration.
+The USS LST 393 Veterans Museum is an LST-1-class tank landing ship originally launched in 1942.
+She is one of only two LSTs to survive in their original configuration.
 During her service she won battle stars for the Sicilian occupation, Salerno landings, and the Invasion of Normandy.
 The LST 393 made 75 voyages to foreign shores and was one of the only LSTs to be equipped with an airplane.

 Address: 560 Mart St, Muskegon, MI 49440